Mid Morning Matters with Alan Partridge

 Mid Morning Matters is a British digital radio show parody written by Steve Coogan, Neil Gibbons, Rob Gibbons and Armando Iannucci, produced by Baby Cow Productions and funded by the British arm of Australian lager company Foster's, starring Coogan as fictional radio DJ Alan Partridge.
 The first of twelve 15-minute episodes was uploaded to the Foster's Funny website on 5 November 2010, and then available on YouTube.
 Six 30-minute episodes titled Alan Partridge Mid Morning Matters: Special Edition, edited from the web series, began airing on Sky Atlantic in July 2012 as part of a deal between producers Baby Cow and BSkyB.
 A second series consisting of six episodes premiered in February 2016.

 Plot

 The show is shot from the perspective of a webcam in the studio of fictional station North Norfolk Digital.
 In Mid Morning Matters Alan Partridge (Steve Coogan) is back working as a disc jockey, after the failure of his television career.
 He is usually joined by 'Sidekick Simon' (Tim Key) who eventually leaves or is fired due to Alan's gradual dislike towards him.
 Alan is noticeably annoyed when he discovers that Simon has started guesting as a sidekick on another radio show (Bedtime with Branning).
 After Simon's departure, Alan recruits a new sidekick, Zoe (Pippa Duffy), and quickly develops a crush on her.
 In the final part of series one, Zoe reveals she is going travelling for three months, much to Alan's disappointment.
-The episode ends with a shot through the window into the recording booth as Zoe gives him a kiss on the cheek; there is no sound and it is unknown whether Alan has said anything to warrant this reaction or if it is a goodbye kiss.
-This is a rare low-key ending to an Alan Partridge series with the high point coming in Episode 10 when Alan rebukes Sidekick Simon for his role in a practical joke on him.
+Simon returns in series 2.